ropensci/software-review/.github/ISSUE_TEMPLATE/A-submit-software-for-review.md

 ---
 name: Submit software for review
-about: 🚨ON HOLIDAY: NO NEW EDITORIAL ACTION UNTIL JAN 3🚨 - Use this template to submit software for review
+about: 🚨ON HOLIDAY - NO NEW EDITORIAL ACTION UNTIL JAN 3🚨 - Use this template to submit software for review

 ---